Series 2 — Episode 3

 Directed by Don Leaver

-Steed visits a jazz club where Venus Smith (Julie Stevens) is singing and offers her a solo singing tour of the Balkans – all she has to do is convince Borb he wants her.
-He tells her to go to the embassy in the morning and just chat him up a bit, don't mention business, or Steed.
-"Yes, and don't tell me", says Venus, "you'll be in touch".
-Steed assures her he will, sticks a business card down her cleavage and smacks the cigarette girl's bottom (Valerie Stanton) on the way out.
+Steed visits a jazz club where Venus Smith (Julie Stevens) is singing a torch song, “You’re Getting to be a Habit with Me”.
+When she leaves the stage, the cigarette girl (Valerie Stanton) indicates that Steed is waiting for her.
+He offers Venus a solo singing tour of the Balkans – all she has to do is convince Borb he wants her.
+He tells her to go to the Balkan Embassy in the morning and just chat him up a bit, but she’s not to mention his name.
+In a display of shocking male chauvinism, he sticks a card with the details down her cleavage then adds:

 The next morning, Borb is watching his half-naked bodyguards wrestle when Stepan enters, reminding him to attend the conference.
 Stepan disapproves of the homoerotic wrestling but is ordered out by Borb.
 On the way, he announces Miss Smith has arrived and she’s ushered in, wondering if she hasn’t ‘come at playtime’.
 She’s introduced to Giorgi, who Borb says is a champion that he wants to pit against English wrestlers, perhaps the Butcher of Islington.